-Still, there's good dry-road traction even in the FWD version and it resists understeer unless you heave it into a tight bend, where you suddenly feel the Ariya's mass.
-In faster corners it's got quite a nice neutral feel.
+Still, there's good dry road traction even in the FWD version and it resists understeer unless you heave it into a tight bend, where you suddenly feel the Ariya's mass.
+In faster corners it's got a nice neutral feel.
 On a motorway it sits stable and true.

-The ride is quite like Qashqai's: fairly taut, with a bit of high-frequency spring.
+The ride is quite like a Qashqai's: fairly taut, with a bit of high frequency spring.
 It copes well with most undulations, and the tyres are normally quiet.
 But it doesn't like sharp ridges or potholes.

-Nissan pioneered level 2 driver assist with the Propilot system, and it's fitted as standard.
+Nissan pioneered level 2 driver assist with its ProPilot system, and it's fitted as standard.
 Works well, keeping the car in lane and following the vehicle in front.
 New tweaks include capacitive sensors in the steering wheel so it knows your hands are on – no need to give a little "I'm here" twitch every 15 seconds or so.